-We found that the Energy Efficient Door under Seal, Door draft stopper, door noise stopper & soundproofing door weather stripping from IDEALCRAFT one of the best affordable and easy to install door sweep.
+I found that the Energy Efficient Door under Seal, Door draft stopper, door noise stopper & soundproofing door weather stripping from IDEALCRAFT one of the most affordable and easy to install door sweeps.
 Click here to check it out.

 With this door sweep, you don’t need to drill or do any screw work.
 There is a sticky part on one side of this door sweep.
 You just need to peel and stick the door sweep on your door.
 That’s it!

 If the reason for soundproofing your basement is that you want to have a studio or your personal recording place, then soundproofing your basement’s wall is highly recommended.
 The reason is that the basement makes a lot of echo sound and this might be a problem for you.
 Even if you will use your basement for home theatre or your personal hangout spot, having the walls soundproofed is a nice thing.